 Research study participants were asked to rate attractiveness of faces while undergoing a brain scan.
-After learning what their peer's ratings were, they changed their initial ratings while two areas of their brains showed activity: the nucleus accumbens in the Limbic System and the orbitalfrontal cortex in the Frontal Lobes.
+After learning what their peer's ratings were, they changed their initial ratings while two areas of their brains showed activity: the nucleus accumbens in the Limbic System nucleus accumbens in the Limbic System and the orbitalfrontal cortex in the Frontal Lobes.
 These areas are responsible for determing the value of a reward.
 Conforming can be a powerful reinforcer!

-Parents & Faculty:
+Staff & Family: